hackla-engage/engage-client/README.md

 # Code of Contribution
-All PRs should be made to branch *STAGING*.
+All PRs should be made to the `staging` branch.

 ## Client
 To run dev mode of website run the following: